lunardao/research/Advanced_User_Monero_Privacy_Guide.md

 ## Metadata Considerations | Potential Attack Vectors

 - Timing analysis - run a full node.
 Keep it running 24/7, you can run an open node that other people can route transactions through, which you can hide among these other people routing through this node.
-- counterparty surveillance - counterparty surveillance is going to be about interacting with potential malicious parties that want to surveill your transactions (it could be a marketplace that reports transaction info to authorities, in the hope of de-anonymizing users)
+- Counterparty surveillance - counterparty surveillance is going to be about interacting with potential malicious parties that want to surveill your transactions (it could be a marketplace that reports transaction info to authorities, in the hope of de-anonymizing users).
-- churning (?) - churning is the act of sending your self funds to create a new ring signature and break the transaction graph
+- Churning: churning is the act of sending your self funds to create a new ring signature and break the transaction graph.
-- Remote node considerations - related to timing analysis,  if you routinely connect to a remote node when youre going to spend funds, this network data leaks info about your spending habits
+- Remote node considerations related to timing analysis: if you routinely connect to a remote node when you're going to spend funds, this network data leaks info about your spending habits.

-Many attackers are observing information on-chain but also grabs off-chain data
+Many attackers are observing information on-chain but also grabs off-chain data.

-Block explorer - transaction and IP address linking - if using a block explorer, use a hidden service over TOR or I2P.
-When using a block explorer,
+Block explorer - transaction and IP address linking: if using a block explorer, use a hidden service over TOR or I2P.
+When using a block explorer:

-- Use TOR, VPN, I2p.
+- Use TOR, VPN, I2P.
 Use different browser sessions.

 - **Best solution:** run your own node and you can query the information locally.